awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 ## Supported Image Formats<a name="image-builder-image-formats"></a>

-You can choose from the following formats as a starting point to build your images:
+You can choose an existing AMI as a starting point to build your images\.
-+ An existing AWS AMI
-+ An EBS snapshot

 ## Concepts<a name="image-builder-concepts"></a>